 The school, together with the General Hospital, the Janeway Child Health and Rehabilitation Centre, the Faculty of Medicine and the School of Nursing, is located in the Health Sciences Centre.
-This setting is unique in Canada and provides an ideal situation for education in pharmacy.
+This setting is unique in Canada and provides an ideal learning environment for an education in pharmacy.

-Students are admitted only in September of each year and applications must be received by March 1.
+Students are admitted only in September of each year.
+Applications must be received by March 1.

-These pre-requisite courses must be completed by the end of the winter semester in the year in which admission is sought.
+These prerequisite courses must be completed by the end of the winter semester in the year for which admission is sought.

 As part of the admissions process, interviews are held which include both a written and verbal component.
-Admission to the program is on the basis of competition for a limited number of places.
+Admission to the program is competitive, for a limited number of places.
 Priority for a number of seats is given to students who are bona fide residents of Newfoundland and Labrador.